Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 NA

-Normal dog food typically contains 30–50% carbohydrates, 18–35% protein, and 9–25% fat on a dry matter basis.
+Normal dog food typically contains (18-35)% protein, (30–50)% carbohydrates and (9–25)% fat on a dry matter basis.

-This makes it high in protein, moderate in fat, and low in carbohydrates.
+This makes it High in protein, Moderate in fat, and Low in carbohydrates.

 Compliance with AAFCO and FEDIAF Standards

-These levels exceed the minimum requirements for adult dog maintenance set by AAFCO and FEDIAF standards, ensuring the food provides sufficient protein and fat to support a dog’s overall health.
+These levels exceed the minimum requirements for adult maintenance set by AAFCO and FEDIAF standards, ensuring the food provides sufficient protein and fat to support your dog’s overall health.

 AAFCO Statement